 Stewardship involves responsibility for something and also responsibility to someone.
 This can mean responsibility to the Honeybee to ensure their success for future generations.
 Beekeepers need to act as stewards, responsible for the Honeybees well being.
 We also have responsibilities to society considering much of the food we enjoy depends on its relationship with Honeybees.
 We live in times with different groups of beekeepers having different expectations of their Honeybees, but as beekeepers we are well placed to support stewardship for Honeybee welfare.

 Our colonies are not treated with miticids, antibiotics or any other chemical based treatments as part of our colony management practice.
-Emergency treatment conditions (from queen failure, excessively high mite loads, brood disease, etc. from drift) due to close proximity to colonies of poor health and management, the use of organic treatments approved by CNG are applied only to re-gain colony health when needed.
+Emergency treatment conditions (from queen failure, excessively high mite loads, brood disease, etc. from drift) due to close proximity to colonies of poor health and management, the use of organic treatments approved as natural are applied only to re-gain colony health when needed.